Photographic filter: Square filters

 For square filters, 2" × 2", 3" × 3" and 4" × 4" were historically very common and are still made by some manufacturers.
 100 mm × 100 mm is very close to 4" × 4", allowing use of many of the same holders, and is one of the more popular sizes currently (2006) in use; it is virtually a standard in the motion picture industry.
 75 mm x 75 mm is very close to 3" × 3" and while less common today, was much in vogue in the 1990s.

 The French manufacturer Cokin makes a wide range of filters and holders in three sizes which is collectively known as the Cokin System.
-"A" (amateur) size is 67 mm wide, “P” (professional) size is 84 mm wide, and “X Pro” is 130 mm wide.
+"A" (amateur) size is 67 mm wide, "P" (professional) size is 84 mm wide, and "X Pro" is 130 mm wide.
 Many other manufacturers make filters to fit Cokin holders.
-Cokin also makes a filter holder for 100 mm filters, which they call the “Z” size.
+Cokin also makes a filter holder for 100 mm filters, which they call the "Z" size.
 Most of Cokin's filters are made of optical resins such as CR-39.
 A few round filter elements may be attached to the square/rectangular filter holders, usually polarizers and gradient filters which both need to be rotated and are more expensive to manufacture.

 Cokin formerly (1980s through mid-1990s) had competition from Hoya's 'Hoyarex' system (75 mm x 75 mm filters mostly made from resin) and also a range made by Ambico, but both have withdrawn from the market.
-A small (84 mm) “system” range is still made (as of 2012) by Formatt Hitech.
+A small (84 mm) "system" range is still made (as of 2012) by Formatt Hitech.
 In general, square (and sometimes rectangular) filters from one system could be used in another system's holders if the size was correct, but each made a different system of filter holder which could not be used together.
-Lee, Tiffen, Formatt Hitech and Singh Ray also make square / rectangular filters in the 100 × 100 and Cokin “P” sizes.
+Lee, Tiffen, Formatt Hitech and Singh Ray also make square / rectangular filters in the 100 × 100 mm and Cokin "P" sizes.

 Gel filters are very common in square form, rarely being used in circular form.
 These are thin flexible sheets of gelatin or plastic which must be held in rigid frames to prevent them from sagging.
 Gels are made not only for use as photo filters, but also in a wide range of colors for use in lighting applications, particularly for theatrical lighting.
 Gel holders are available from all of the square “system” makers, but are additionally provided by many camera manufacturers, by manufacturers of gel filters, and by makers of expensive professional camera accessories (particularly those manufacturers which target the movie and television camera markets.

 Square filter systems often have lens shades available to attach to the filter holders.